Skip to main content

 • These same symptoms have continued since separation from service

-• A medical nexus (i.e. link) between the post-service symptoms and your current condition
+• A medical nexus (i.e., link) between the post-service symptoms and your current condition

-Veterans can submit lay evidence detailing the onset and progression of their condition in order to support the continuity of symptomatology.
+Veterans can submit lay evidence detailing the onset and progression of their condition to support the continuity of symptomatology.
 Lay evidence can also include statements from your friends and/or family who have also witnessed the presence of your symptoms and how they have worsened over time.

 As mentioned above, it is also crucial for veterans to submit medical evidence linking their symptoms to their current condition.
-A medical opinion can be obtained from either a VA healthcare professional, or a private physician.
+A medical opinion can be obtained from either a VA healthcare professional or a private physician.

 Common Reasons VA Denies Claims Based on Continuity of Symptomatology

-• Your symptoms were not continuous because you did not mention them during your separation (i.e. exit) examination
+• Your symptoms were not continuous because you did not mention them during your separation (i.e., exit) examination

 • Your symptoms were not continuous because you never mentioned them during other medical appointments